lias-laboratory/jerboa-rebuild/README.md

 # Jerboa Rebuild

 This plugin records the modelling operations with their parameters during the modelling process.
-Users have the ability to edit a modelling process by adding and deleting within the modelling process in order to regenerate a model.
+Users have the ability to add and delete operations within a modelling process in order to regenerate it.

 ## Project requirements